l4mod/sentryuser/README.md

 Once this is added, we need to run the migrations for this package and so a few additional tables are created and a default user with role Super Admin is created.

+    php artisan migrate --package l4mod/sentryuser

+Then to publish the configuration, you need to run the command:

+    php artisan config:publish l4mod/sentryuser

+And finally, publish the assets for this module using this command:

+    php artisan asset:publish l4mod/sentryuser

 a) permissions b) permissision in groups.

 ##### Users